 On September 11, 2018 Waterton filed a claim with the Ontario Superior Court of Justice alleging breach of contract against Hecla, Klondex Mines Unlimited Liability Company and the Company for failure to honour the terms of the Original Warrant Certificate and, or in the alternative, a declaration that the Replacement Warrants do not satisfy Hecla's obligations as successor-in-interest to Klondex's obligations under the Original Warrant Certificate and a new replacement warrant.
 Waterton claims, among other things, that the Replacement Warrants purport to apportion the value of the original Warrant Certificate between the Hecla and 1911 Gold warrants using the aggregate transaction value of the Arrangement (as determined unilaterally by Hecla), rather than protecting the economic value of the Original Warrant Certificate, and that with the Replacement Warrants, Hecla and 1911 Gold failed to protect the economic value of Waterton's Original Warrant immediately prior to the consummation of the Arrangement.
 Instead it is alleged that in breach of contractual obligations, Hecla and the Company made an arbitrary allocation in a manner convenient to them, without regard for the economic value of the Original Warrant.
 The Company, as a party to this claim, defended the action, as did the other two defendants.
-The Company believes the claim is without merit.
-Waterton has taken no steps to advance the action since defences were served.
-The Company cannot determine the possible outcome of this matter.
+Waterton subsequently filed an Affidavit of documents with the Ontario Supreme Court of Justice on November 11, 2020.
+While 1911 Gold continues to believe the claim is without merit, the Company cannot determine the possible outcome of this matter.